davidamichelson/DIV6700/schedule.md

 *Primary Sources*

 - Coakley, John W., and Andrea Sterk, eds.
 “Chinese Christian Sutras.”
 In Readings in World Christian History: Earliest Christianity to 1453, 1:247–51.
 Maryknoll, New York: Orbis Books, 2013. *(B)* *NB: This reading is given only one title here but is actually two primary source texts.
-The first  is “The Fourth Sutra: The Sutra of Jesus Christ” and the second is “The First Liturgical Sutra”.*
+The first  is “The Fourth Sutra: The Sutra of Jesus Christ” and the second is “The First Liturgical Sutra”.
+Please discuss each separately in your accessus.*

 *Secondary Sources*